top of page

 Timeline and Structure of the ALCS Program

 The ALCS Program features a long application process that will open late in the year prior to the program.
-Thus, if you want to participate in 2024’s ALSC program, be sure to look out for the application opening in late 2023.
+Thus, if you want to participate in ALSC program, be sure to look out for the application opening by the end of the year.

 Why Should You Participate in the ALCS Program?